reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 ## How props change over time {/*how-props-change-over-time*/}

-The `Clock` Component below receives two props from its parent component: `color` and `time`.
-(The parent component's code is omitted because it uses [state](/learn/state-a-components-memory), which we won't dive into just yet.)
+The `Clock` Component below receives two props from its parent Component: `color` and `time`.
+(The parent Component's code is omitted because it uses [state](/learn/state-a-components-memory), which we won't dive into just yet.)

 Try changing the color in the select box below: